 At the foundation of Tim’s work is the core belief that Black entrepreneurs need access to opportunities and capital in order to thrive.
-Higher Purpose Co’s (HPC) business ownership strategy has allowed them to serve 1500 Black entrepreneurs, farmers, and artists, with many of them being Black women, who statistically have earnings far behind white men and women in the US.
-HPC new membership model currently serves 200 Black entrepreneurs consistently and aims to increase this number to 300 by 2022.
+Higher Purpose Co’s (HPC) asset building strategy has allowed them to serve 700 Black entrepreneurs, farmers, and artists, with many of them being Black women, who statistically have earnings far behind white men and women in the US.
+Over the next 3-5 years he hopes to triple that by reaching 2,100 business owners.

 The programming that Tim and HPC provide benefits individual entrepreneurs while also reinforcing the overall regional business community.
 The Higher Purpose Business Fellowship is the first Business Fellowship for Black entrepreneurs in Mississippi.
 At its core it is a six-month program for Black entrepreneurs.
 Cohorts can learn about entrepreneurship through community building and partnership investments.
 Immersion trips to cities like Jackson, MS, Montgomery, AL, and Selma, AL have resulted in community-based research and policy education for Black Southern residents.
 These programs serve as a launchpad for creating local businesses and relationships.
 Yet they also provide a space for community reflection around the systemic policies and structural barriers that have limited collective prosperity in the Black community for so long, and how to collectively build a community that thrives.
 And that’s exactly what happens next.

 The work of spotting new business opportunities, making connections, doing business with peer organizations, and weaving these together is central to the success of HPC and its members.
-For example, an HPC business member with a successful juice bar business in Jackson helped another entrepreneur within the membership setup their own store in Greenville (2 hours north and outside their target market), and entrepreneurs working as midwives, childcare providers, educators, photographers, chefs, and nurse practitioners and share resources through membership meetings, and signal to the network where gaps – like mental health support - might be filled by HPC or up-and-coming entrepreneurs.
+For example, an HPC couple with a successful juice business in Jackson handed over their playbook and helped an entrepreneur set up in Clarksdale (5 hours north and outside their target market), and entrepreneurs working as midwives, childcare providers, photographers, and lactation consultants coordinate and share client referrals, and signal to the network where gaps – like children’s programming – might be filled by up-and-coming entrepreneurs.
 An intelligent, connected, and coordinated network stands a far better chance of interfacing and influencing the current system than individuals.

 This collective intelligence and peer support de-risks the individual enterprises, and that value is not lost on funders—another obvious stakeholder in asset building programming who have long been disconnected from rural Black communities.
 To this end HPC is building a vetted and engaged network of funders (the “Funding Network”) who are eager to do business with previously overlooked (they might say “untapped”) community members.
 HPC provides services like capital matchmaking, application packaging, and customized business growth support to help funders and local entrepreneurs alike get acquainted.
 HPC then helps their members navigate the full ‘capital stack’ of grants, small zero interest loans, low interest loans, and venture capital that the Funding Network brings to the table.
 This allows HPC – or any other organization adopting this approach – to act as a status-quo-shifting intermediary, creating capital blueprints for businesses that acknowledge and meet entrepreneurs’ and funders’ changing needs over time, with fewer unknowns, less friction, and support throughout.